citp/privacy-policy-historical/k/ki/kij/kijiji.ca.md

  **5. Advertising**

-If you do not wish to participate in our advertising personalization programs, you can opt-out by following the directions provided within the applicable advertisement, or directly at our [AdChoice program](https://www.kijiji.ca/m-processAdChoice.html).
+If you do not wish to participate in our advertising personalization using your identified personal information or re-targeting/tracking programs, you can opt-out by following the directions provided within the applicable advertisement, or directly at our [AdChoice program](https://www.kijiji.ca/m-processAdChoice.html).
 The effect of an opt-out will be to stop personalized advertising, but it will still allow the collection of information for certain purposes such as usage, research, analytics and internal online services operation purposes).
+You may still see non-personalized advertisements, including ads based on general geographic region.
 In addition to that, we do not allow third parties to track or collect your personal information on our sites for their own advertising purposes without your explicit consent.

 When you use our Services, we and our service providers may place cookies (data files on your phone or mobile device’s drive) or web beacons (electronic images that are placed in a web page’s code) or similar technologies.
 We use cookies to help us identify you as a user, to provide you a better experience on our Website, to measure promotional effectiveness and to ensure trust and safety on our Website.
 For more detailed information about our use of these technologies, we refer you to our Policy on [Cookies, Web beacons and Similar Technologies.](https://web.archive.org/helpdesk/policies/kijiji-cookie-policy)